JacobHelwig/covdepGE/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The core function, `covdepGE`, uses the weighted psuedo-likelihood approach to estimate the conditional dependence structure of the data as a function of an extraneous covariate.
+The core function, `covdepGE`, uses the weighted pseudo-likelihood approach to estimate the conditional dependence structure of the data as a function of an extraneous covariate.
 Inference is conducted efficiently via a parallelized block mean-field variational